 - Guideline Compliance - making sure the clinical sites and preceptors meet Wilkes University and national guidelines

 What are the Benefits of Wilkes’ Approach to Clinical Placement?

-The clinical placement team at Wilkes University overcomes the challenges of nurse practitioner clinical placement, providing you with a seamless experience.
+The clinical placement team at Wilkes University overcomeshandles the challenges of securing your nurse practitioner clinical placement site, providing you with a seamless experience.

 Benefits for Nurse Practitioner Students

 Working with your clinical placement coordinator will allow you to: